nickgcode/singlestone-challenge-ngillum/README.md

 Run this app by cloning the repository, running `npm install`, then running `npm start`

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-### Introduction

 The TeamListComponent under app -> components -> teamListComponent is where all of the view code and logic resides.
 The CompanyDataService under app -> services is where the HTTP request is made for retrieving JSON data.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

 ## Development server